defano/wyldcard/README.md

 Global Property | Description
 ----------------|---------------
 `itemDelimiter` | A character or string used to mark the separation between items in a list.
 HyperCard will use this value anywhere it needs to treat a value as a list.
 For example, `set the itemDelimiter to "***" \n get the second item of "item 1***item 2***item 3" -- yeilds 'item 2'`.
 Note that this value has no effect on _point_ or _rectangle_ list items (i.e., when getting or setting the `rect`, `topLeft` or `bottomRight` of a part, the coordinates will always be separated by a comma irrespective of the current `itemDelimiter`).
-`selectedText`  | Returns the currently selected text within whichever field is in focus, or the empty string if no selection exists.
-This global property is read-only.
-For example, `answer the selectedText`

 ## Chunk Expressions